juftin/camply/README.md

 once matches are found.
 Alternate notification methods are `email` and `silent` (default).

-__Important Note__: When `camply` is told to run `--continuous` with non-silent notifications set up and it finds more than 10 matching campsites on the first try, it just logs the campsites silently at first.
+__Important Note__: When `camply` is told to run `--continuous` with non-silent notifications set up and it finds more than 10 matching campsites on the first try, it will only send notifications for the first 10 campsites.
 This is to prevent thousands of campsites flooding your notifications.
 It's always encouraged to perform an initial online search before setting up a `camply` search.
 To bypass this behavior and send all notifications, pass the `--notify-first-try` argument.

 ```text
 camply campsites \